Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Conclusions

 Future research should address the issue of bandwidth selection for the SQR Averaging method.
-In this paper, a simple rule-of-thumb method is used to select the bandwidth for the SQR estimator.
+In this paper, a simple rule of thumb of \citet{sco:92} is used.
 However, there are many other methods for selecting the optimal bandwidth, such as maximum likelihood cross-validation or the plug-in method.
 Despite the popularity of these alternative methods in the literature, their performance in this application remains an open research question.
 Therefore, further research is needed to determine the most appropriate bandwidth selection method for SQR-based models.